-The milk fat from 100% grass-fed cows is very different from the fat from cows fed corn and grain.
-It has a balanced omega 3 to omega 6 ratio.
+The lipid profile in 100% grass-fed cows’ milk is very different from the fat from cows fed corn and grain.
+Some recent science shows that it has a balanced omega 3 to omega 6 ratio.
 Milk from cows fed a traditional ration of hay, corn, and grain have a ratio of Omega 6 to Omega 3 of up to 5:1 (5 parts Omega 6 to 1 part Omega 3).
 This imbalance and higher level of Omega 6 fats has been conclusively linked to a number of inflammatory and chronic diseases in humans.
-Feeding cows their diet of grass, and nothing but grass, the ratio returns to closer to 1:1, which happens to be the ratio that is optimal for health in humans.
+Feeding cows their diet of grass, and nothing but grass, the ratio returns to closer to 2.3:1, which happens to be the ratio that is also optimal for health in humans.

 What is the creamline in your yogurt?
 Why is it there?